jeandecian/apple-passwords-extension-compatibility/README.md

 ## Compatibility List

-For the detailed compatibility list, please refer to COMPATIBILITY.
+For the detailed compatibility list, please refer to [COMPATIBILITY.md](COMPATIBILITY.md).

 ---